Continual Learning of Natural Language Processing Tasks: A Survey: Details of Systems for CF Prevention

-\textbf{(ii).
-Parameter generation.} This method uses one network to generate the model parameters of another network.
-Since the generation can be conditioned on the task-id, it helps mitigate CF. Hypernet~\cite{von2019continual} in CV takes this approach.
-It builds an generated network $g$, which takes the task representation $z$ as input to generate the model parameters for a task solver network $f$.
-Since the generated network $g$ itself is exposed to CF, Hypernet further imposes a regularization (it is thus also a regularization-CF based method) to penalize the changes to the weights of $g$.
+Hypernet~\cite{von2019continual} builds an generated network $g$, which takes the task representation $z$ as input to generate the model parameters for a task solver network $f$.
+Since the generated network $g$ itself is exposed to CF, Hypernet further imposes a regularization (it is thus also a regularization-based based method) to penalize the changes to the weights of $g$.

 \textbf{TIL. }CLIF~\cite{DBLP:conf/emnlp/JinLR021} adopts this idea and uses Hypernet to generate parameters for the adapters.